amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

             - binary classifier problem.

 # Object Detection
+- Improving Object Detection with Selective Self-supervised Self-training
+    - eccv
+    - label propagation with an extra network to judge if the psuedo gt is good or bad, or should be ignored.
 - REPGN:OBJECT DETECTION WITH RELATIONAL PROPOSAL GRAPH NETWORK
     - 4/18/2019, arxiv only
     - apply the graph netowrk on the proposals. the gain is less than 1 point